 The WY-TOPP modular assessments are optional online formative assessments are available for grades 3-11* and can be administered on-demand throughout the school year.
 Modular assessments are short assessments that focus on a specific topic or skill e.g. ratios and proportional relationships.
 Results from the modular assessments will be available immediately after students complete the assessment.
 Participating in modular assessments can help instructors inform instruction and help students and teachers gain familiarity with the online test platform and tools.
 Science modular assessments for grades 4, 8, and 10 will be available during 2018-2019 school year.

-*Grade 11 students will not participate in the WY-TOPP summative assessment.
+*Grade 11 students will not participate in the WY-TOPP Summative Assessment, they participate in ACT.
 Grade 3-11 modular assessments are available for teachers to use with students within his/her grade level.

 WY-TOPP Summative Assessment